Beauty Tips & Inspiration

 EXPERT GUIDEWhat’s the best SPF for your skin type?Everything you need to know about sunscreen

-Basking in the sun may offer a host of health benefits (studies show that natural sunlight can boost serotonin levels, lower blood pressure and strengthen bones), but there is no such thing as a ‘safe’ tan.
 ‘The safest way to get a tan is slowly and through a sunscreen,’ says consultant dermatologist Dr Nick Lowe.
 ‘You’ll still have some sun damage – that’s what a tan is – but you will have less burn.’

 SPF Fact Sheet

-What SPF factor should I use?
+How high an SPF should I use?

 The sun protection factor (SPF) is the measure of how long a sunscreen will protect you from UVB (and only UVB) rays compared to if you weren’t wearing any.
 However, a sunscreen with an SPF of 30 is not twice as effective as one with an SPF of 15.
 In fact, SPF15 filters about 93% of UVB rays, SPF30 filters 97% and SPF50 filters 98%.
 Layering all of these factors on top of each other will also never give you 100% coverage.